graezykev/ts-eslint-standard-js/steps.md

 +  ...compat.extends('plugin:react/recommended'),
 ```

-Now run `npx eslint react-code-1.tsx` you'll find **15 problems**, in contrast with the previous 14 problems, because 1 more issue related to React which is stipulated in the plugin `eslint-plugin-react`, has been detected.
+Now, when you run `npx eslint react-code-1.tsx`, you'll find **15 problems**.
+This is one more issue compared to the previous **14 problems**, because an additional problem related to React, specified in the plugin `eslint-plugin-react`, has been detected.

 ![ts eslint standard js](images/image-4.png)

 ### Self-Customize your Own Rule(s)

-Ok let's take one further step, edit `eslint.config.js` to extend your self-customed rule:
+Ok, let's take one further step and edit `eslint.config.js` to extend your custom rule:

 ```diff
 export default [